webforj/webforj-documentation/docs/components/fields/fields.md

 ### Required

-A field is required when the user must provide a value before submitting a form.
-This is mainly used in conjunction with `setLabel(String)` to provide a visual indication to users that the field is required.
+You can call the `setRequired(true)` method to require users to provide a value before submitting a form.
+This property works in tandem with the field label, providing a visual indication that a field is necessary.
+This visual cue helps individuals complete forms accurately.

 :::info
-Field components contain built-in visual validation which notifies users if a required field is empty, or has had values removed.
+Field components contain built-in visual validation to notify users when a required field is empty or if a user removed a value.
 :::

 ### Spellcheck

-By calling the `setSpellCheck(true)` method, you can enable the spellcheck feature for a field.
-This means that when a user enters text into the field, the browser or user agent may check the spelling of the entered text for errors.
+By using `setSpellCheck(true)`, you can allow the browser or user agent to verify the spelling of the text entered by the user and identify any errors.

 ### Slots